oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

      ![conversation-po](images/conversation-po.png)

-  5. Then enter the order number as **US166001** or **US166026** and then click on **Yes** the bot returns with details of the order number and asks if you would like to check status of another order number,  click on **No** to see the bot responding with "Thank you" message.
+  5. Then enter the order number created as part of previous lab and then click on **Yes** the bot returns with details of the order number and asks if you would like to check status of another order number,  click on **No** to see the bot responding with "Thank you" message.

     ![conversationend-part1](images/conversation-end-part1.png)

     ![conversationend-part2](images/conversationend-part2.png)

-By completing this, you have effectively concluded the lab. we hope this has proven to be beneficial.
+By completing this, you have effectively concluded the lab.
+We hope this has proven to be beneficial.

 You may now **proceed to the next lab**.

 ## Acknowledgements
 * **Author** - Vijaya Vishwanath, Sr. Cloud Solution Engineer
-* **Last Updated By/Date** - Subhani Italapuram, August 2023
+* **Last Updated By/Date** - Kishore Katta, August 2023